Vanuatu imperial pigeon: Distribution and habitat

 This pigeon is endemic to Vanuatu, occurring on several larger islands.
 Its habitat is mostly montane forests, and it also occurs in lowlands.
 On Santo, it lives in forests above 500 m in elevation.

 Behaviour

 The Vanuatu imperial pigeon is usually found singly or in pairs in the canopy; small parties are sometimes found.
 It is a wary bird that is not easily found.
 A frugivore, it eats fruits of trees, shrubs and vines, and it moves within islands to search for food.
 Its call is a powerful repeated twoo-too-too-too-too.
 Its breeding biology is unknown.

 Status

-The population of the species is estimated at 2,500 to 10,000 mature individuals, or 3,500 to 15,000 birds in total.
+The population of the species is estimated at 800 to 23,000 mature individuals, or 1,200 to 35,000 birds in total.
 The population is probably declining since it is threatened by the clearing of forests for agriculture and hunting.
-The IUCN has assessed it as a vulnerable species because of its small, fragmented population that is probably in decline.
+The IUCN has assessed it as a least-concern species.